The capital of Indiana.

 The second Indianapolis (CA-35) was laid down on 31 March 1930 at Camden, N.J., by the New York Shipbuilding Corp.; launched on 7 November 1931; sponsored by Miss Lucy Taggart, daughter of the late Senator Thomas Taggart, a former mayor of Indianapolis; and commissioned at the Philadelphia Navy Yard on 15 November 1932, Capt.
 John M. Smeallie in command.

-Following shakedown in the Atlantic and Guantanamo Bay until 23 February 1932, Indianapolis trained in the Canal Zone and in Pacific off the Chilean coast.
-After overhaul at the Philadelphia Navy Yard, the heavy cruiser sailed to Maine to embark President Roosevelt at Campobello Island on 1 July 1933.
-Getting underway the same day, Indianapolis arrived Annapolis two days later where she entertained six members of the cabinet.
+Following shakedown in the Atlantic and Guantanamo Bay until 23 February 1933, Indianapolis trained in the Canal Zone and in Pacific off the Chilean coast.
+After overhaul at the Philadelphia Navy Yard, the heavy cruiser sailed to Maine to embark President Franklin D. Roosevelt at Campobello Island on 1 July 1933.
+Getting underway the same day, Indianapolis arrived at Annapolis two days later where she entertained six members of the cabinet.
 After disembarking the President, she departed Annapolis on 4 July, and returned to the Philadelphia Navy Yard.

 On 6 September 1933, Secretary of the Navy Claude A. Swanson broke his flag in Indianapolis for an inspection tour of the Pacific, visiting the Canal Zone, Hawaii, and the fleet in the San Pedro-San Diego area.
 He debarked at San Diego on 27 October, and Indianapolis became flagship of the Scouting Force on 1 November 1933.
 Following maneuvers off the West Coast, she departed Long Beach, Calif., on 9 April 1934 and arrived at New York City on 29 May.
 There she again embarked the President and his party for a review of the Fleet.
 She arrived Long Beach on 9 November 1934 for tactical war problems with the Scouting Fleet.